To Prospective FY 2023 Nonprofit Security Grant Program (NSGP) Applicants:

-- The Investment Justification file name should follow this format: “FY2022_NSGP_UA_DC_NCR_<Nonprofit Name>”; As an example, an application from an organization named ABC School would name their Investment Justification file “FY2022_NSGP_UA_DC_NCR_ABC School”.
+The Investment Justification file name should follow this format: “FY2023_NSGP_UA_DC_NCR_<Nonprofit Name>”; As an example, an application from an organization named ABC School would name their Investment Justification file “FY2023_NSGP_UA_DC_NCR_ABC School”.

-The scoring criteria for the applications are included on pp. 25-29 of the NOFO – applicants should review the scoring criteria to understand how your applications will be scored by the DC SAA and the FEMA reviewers.
+The scoring criteria for the applications is included in the attached Scoring Matrix – applicants should review the scoring criteria to understand how your applications will be scored by the DC SAA and the FEMA reviewers.

 DC HSEMA will conduct an initial review and scoring of the applications received and will submit a combined application to FEMA on behalf of the National Capital Region urban area that includes all eligible applications.
-FEMA will make the final selection of award recipients and will announce the result later in the summer of 2022 and will issue the grant award to DC HSEMA no later than September 30, 2022.
-Once DC HSEMA has received the federal grant award and the list of selected recipients, DC HSEMA will issue subawards to those selected recipients in the fall of 2022.
+FEMA will make the final selection of award recipients, announce the result later in the summer of 2023 and issue the grant award to DC HSEMA no later than September 30, 2023.
+Once DC HSEMA has received the federal grant award and the list of selected recipients, DC HSEMA will issue subawards to those selected recipients in the fall of 2023.

 FEMA is offering a number of informational webinars for FY2023 NSGP applicants in the coming weeks – we encourage you to join one of these webinars to get additional information about the program and the application process.
 See pg.
 44 of the FY23 NSGP NOFO for dates and times and use the link to register to attend one of these webinars.
 Each webinar should cover the same material so there is no need to participate in more than one.